 Question-Wise Breakdown of NCERT Class 12 Maths Exercise 1.1

 The 16 questions cluster into three difficulty bands.
-Map your time accordingly: the equivalence-class questions (Q9-Q16) carry the heaviest CBSE-style marks because each property check is itself worth 1 mark.
+The equivalence-class questions (Q9-Q16) carry the heaviest marks, since each property check is worth 1 mark.

 Exercise 1.1 property check recipe for relations